 The first 30-45 days of a product's life on Amazon, known as the "honeymoon period," are critical.
 During this window, Amazon's A10 algorithm gives new products a temporary visibility boost to see how they perform.
 Strong initial sales velocity, high conversion rates, and positive reviews signal to Amazon that your product is relevant, leading to better organic ranking.
 A weak launch, however, tells the algorithm your product isn't a good fit, and recovering from that initial stumble is incredibly difficult and expensive.
 With the average launch investment ranging from $8,000 to $15,000, a failed launch is a significant financial blow.
 A robust competitive analysis framework is your insurance policy against this risk.

 To build a winning launch strategy, you need a multi-layered view of the market.
-This framework uses a chain of five Easyparser API operations to systematically build a complete picture of your competitive environment.
+This framework groups the work into four research areas: demand signals, BSR analysis, review-count competition, and the tools needed to repeat the process.
 This is not just about looking at top sellers; it's about understanding the dynamics of the entire niche.

 import requests